willybrauner/libraries/packages/utils/metas-manager/README.md

 ## How to use

 First, if your html page don't have a `<title></title>` meta tag, you need to set it.
-MetasManager need a title meta tag to create others.
+MetasManager need a document title tag to create others.

 ```js
 import MetasManager from "@wbe/metas-manager";